 In general, when individuals and families gain permanent housing, they are no longer considered homeless.
-Persons in HUD-funded transitional housing continue to meet the definition of literal homelessness but do not qualify as chronically homeless under the current definition and are therefore not eligible to enter any PSH project or program that is restricted to serving chronically homeless people.
-However, participants transferring from a permanent housing placement maintain eligibility to the CoC funded PSH portfolio provided the program participant was eligible when they enrolled.29
+Persons in HUD-funded transitional housing continue to meet the definition of literal homelessness but do not qualify as chronically homeless under the current definition and are therefore not eligible to enter any PSH project or program that is restricted to serving chronically homeless people directly from transitional housing (exception for veterans below).
+However, participants transferring from a permanent housing placement maintain eligibility to the CoC funded PSH portfolio provided the program participant was eligible when they enrolled and there have been no changes in eligibility of the household.37

-Veterans residing in VA-funded transitional housing, including the VA Grant and Per Diem program (GPD), do maintain their homeless and/or chronic homeless status for the purpose of determining eligibility for RRH or PSH.
-30 Note that this differs from non-veterans living in transitional housing, who are not considered chronically homeless, regardless of their status upon entry into transitional housing.
+Veterans residing in VA-funded transitional housing, including GPD, do maintain their homeless and/or chronic homeless status for the purpose of determining eligibility for RRH or PSH.38 Note that this differs from non-veterans living in transitional housing, who are not considered chronically homeless, regardless of their status upon entry into transitional housing.